 Cooking Sauces: Tips and Techniques

-- Use a microwavable casserole or glass measuring cup that is at least 2 or 3 times the volume of the sauce. - Sauces made with cornstarch thicken more rapidly than those made with flour. - Cook sauces made with cornstarch or flour uncovered so you may stir them 2 or 3 times during cooking for a smooth consistency. - To adapt a conventional sauce or gravy recipe, reduce the amount of liquid slightly.
+- Use a microwavable casserole or glass measuring cup that is at least 2 or 3 times the volume of the sauce. - Sauces made with cornstarch thicken more rapidly than those made with flour.

 Cooking Soups: Tips and Techniques